Wat Phra Kaew: Phra Mondop

 The Phra Mondop or the library contains several ornamented bookcases filled with sacred texts.

 The Phra Mondop (พระมณฑป) is situated in the middle of the Than Phaithi.
 The Phra Mondop is a repository of sacred texts, sometimes referred to as a library (ho trai).
 The present structure was built by Rama I to replace an earlier structure that burnt down.
 This previous structure was built in the middle of a pool on raised columns to protect the texts from termites; such buildings were a common feature in Thai temples.
 The new Phra Mondop discarded this feature, instead putting the library on top of a raised base.
 In 1788 Rama I ordered a complete revision and compilation of the Tripitaka, as the previous royal copies were destroyed in the sack of Ayutthaya in 1767.
 This revision was made by the monks of Wat Mahathat Yuwaratrangsarit.
 Once the revision was complete, a set of the texts was deposited inside the Phra Mondop.
 During the reign of Rama III, the exterior of the Phra Mondop was restored in time for the fiftieth anniversary of the founding of Bangkok in 1832.
 The Phra Mondop is roughly square in outline and has a mondop style roof: a square-based tapering spire.
 When Rama IV decided to build the two structures on either side of the Phra Mondop, he decided to lower the height of the spire significantly.
-The Phra Mondop is richly decorated on the exterior walls—twenty square columns with indented corners surround the central hall.
+The Phra Mondop is richly decorated on the exterior walls, where twenty square columns with indented corners surround the central hall.
 The columns are decorated with white, green and red glass.
 The exterior walls are adorned with the thepphanom motif, or devas in prayer, covered with gold leaf and surrounded with green glass.
 Numerous small, gilded wind-bells with Bodhi leaf sails are hung from the eaves on all sides.
 Crowns adorn the top of the four doors on the sides of the Phra Mondop.
 On the four corners of the library are four stone Buddhas.
 The original statues were presented by the Governor-General of the Dutch East Indies to Rama V during his 1896 royal visit to the Borobodur Temple in Java, Indonesia.
 These Borobudur-style Buddhas are replicas, with the originals now in the Museum of the Emerald Buddha Temple.
 The Phra Mondop only has one room; the floor is covered in a mat made of woven silver.
 In the middle of the room is a highly intricate mother-of-pearl inlay manuscript cabinet containing all 84,000 chapters of the Tripitaka.
 Four smaller cabinets are placed at the four corners of the room.